HP ALM Interface: Filter Conditions, Flags & Send Mail

 How to use Favorites

-Favorites in ALM behave the same way as that of “Bookmarks” on a web-browser.
-Favorites allows user to navigate to a specific page with just a single click.
+Favorites in ALM behave the same way as bookmarks in a web browser.
+A favorite lets the user return to a specific view with a single click.

 Favorites can be saved either private or public.